WebAssembly/wasi-keyvalue/watch-service.md

 returning a result for a <code>set</code> call.
 Finally, a third implementation might persist values asynchronously on a best-effort basis without blocking <code>set</code> calls, in which case an I/O error could occur after the component instance which originally made the call has exited.</p>
-<p>Future versions of the <code>wasi:keyvalue</code> package may provide ways to query and control the
+<p>Future versions of <code>wasi:keyvalue</code> may provide ways to query and control the durability and
-durability and consistency provided by the backing implementation.</p>
+consistency provided by the backing implementation.</p>
 <hr />
 <h3>Types</h3>
 <h4><a id="error"></a><code>variant error</code></h4>